When you experience a loss and you live with grief, people tell you to move on and let go, but they don’t tell you how.

 But we are taught precious little about what to do when loss occurs, how to live with our grief, how to talk about it, how to show up for others who are experiencing it.
 It’s a tragic state of affairs because those who experience loss, then also experience a sense of isolation as a result.
 This is SO unnecessary, and leads to a great deal of dysfunction in our personal relationships and in society at large.

 As a Certified Grief Recovery Method® specialist, I have personally experienced the method and worked on my own grief and loss.
 I have been trained to listen with an open heart and guide you through a 7-part program.
-We will go at your pace, but once a week for approximately 90 minutes each week seems to work for most.
+We will go at your pace.
+Once a week for approximately 90 minutes each week seems to work for most.

 Loss and unresolved grief can drain the joy right out of us when we don’t have the proper tools.
 The good news: The tools exist!